Erdogan says grain deal with Ukraine extended - ExBulletin

 Erdogan says grain deal with Ukraine extended

-“Following discussions with both parties, we secured the extension of the agreement which was due to expire on March 19,” President Recep Tayyip Erdogan said in comments aired on Turkish television hours before the expiry of the agreement. the agreement.
+“Following discussions with both parties, we secured the extension of the agreement which was due to expire on March 19,” Erdogan said in comments broadcast on Turkish TV, just hours before the expiry of the agreement. deal at midnight.

+Erdogan did not specify the duration of the agreement.
+Ankara previously said it wanted a 120-day extension, while Russia favored a 60-day extension.

 “This agreement is of vital importance for the global food supply.
-I thank Russia and Ukraine, who spared no effort for a new extension, as well as the Secretary General of the United Nations.
+I thank Russia and Ukrainewho spared no effort for a new extension, as well as the The United Nations general secretary.”

-The large-scale invasion of Russia in February 2022 saw Ukrainian Black Sea ports blocked by warships.
+The full-scale invasion of Russia in February 2022 saw Ukraine Black Sea ports blocked by warships.

 |